 A WHO field staff visits an outer island of Kiribati.

-Members of the Guam National Guard (GUNG) assist travelers checking into a mandatory 14-day quarantine at the Dusit Beach Resort Guam after arriving in Guam from Honolulu on 12 February, 2021.
-Shown from left to right: Technical Sergeant Amy Baleto; Sergeant Michael Guiao; Specialist Graynold Grande.
+(From left) Technical Sergeant Amy Baleto, Sergeant Michael Guiao, and Specialist Graynold Grande, members of the Guam National Guard (GUNG), assist travelers arriving from Honolulu in checking into a mandatory 14-day quarantine at the Dusit Beach Resort Guam.
 The hotel is being used as the official quarantine facility for the vast majority of inbound civilian travelers.
 Like many Pacific islands, Guam has imposed strict precautionary rules on inbound passengers, mandating a 14-day quarantine for virtually everyone arriving in the US territory.
 At the Guam International Airport, GUNG and Guam Department of Health and Social Services work together to screen incoming passengers for any signs of illness and to transport travelers to the official quarantine facility.
 Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
 The contents of this image reflect the guidance communicated by local public health authorities at the time of its capture.
 Please note, public health guidance differs among countries and is indicative of the local context.

-Nimos Salik answers questions from a COVID-19 medical form asked by Rachel Anne Sanz, RN, at the Yigo Gym in Guam on 12 February, 2021.
+Nimos answers questions from a COVID-19 medical form asked by health worker Rachel Anne Sanz.
 The gymnasium has been temporarily repurposed by the Guam Department of Public Health and Social Services (DPHSS) for COVID-19 community testing and vaccinations, with the Guam National Guard assisting.
 Today’s event in Yigo was the first time DPHSS offered testing and vaccinations at the same site.
 This specific event was marketed to attract people of Kosraean descent living in Guam.
 Kosrae is one of the four island states of the Federated States of Micronesia, located in the North Pacific roughly 1,400 miles from Guam.
 DPHSS worked with the FSM consulate in Guam to notify the community that there would be translators and translated forms available.
 Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
 The contents of this image reflect the guidance communicated by local public health authorities at the time of its capture.
 Please note, public health guidance differs among countries and is indicative of the local context.

 Women in traditional costume (Hanbok) at Gyeongbokgung Palace